arhohuttunen/coding-revolution/content/post/spring-boot-datajpatest/index.md

 We inherit default methods like `save()`, `findById()`, or `findAll()` from `JpaRepository`.
 Testing any of these methods would be a waste because we would be testing the framework.

-Some argue that we should not test these because the queries are auto-generated and Spring Data validates the queries at start-up.
+Some argue that we should not test the inferred queries either because the queries are auto-generated and Spring Data validates the queries at start-up.

 So, for example, if we had a typo in the above method name, the application would fail to start: